Discussion about this post

 Paul Murray's avatar

-Should tariffs drive up prices, and in the long term such is likely unavoidable, although not in a consistent, across-the-board way.
-In response to tariffs (tax), prices may go up, but rising prices by themselves are not inflation.
+Should tariffs drive up prices, and in the long term such is likely unavoidable, although not in a consistent, across-the-board way, then, in response to tariffs (tax), prices may go up, but rising prices by themselves are not inflation.
 We have become accustomed to the idea that increasing prices are, in and of themselves, inflation, because price increases so often accompany money creation, the cause of inflation.
 Inflation is an increase in the money supply larger than the value of the production value in the economy.
 Therefore, it is, as Milton Friedman said, always and everywhere a monetary phenomenon.
 Prices may increase, and no one likes to see it.
 Taxes are never a positive for anyone but government, but taxes are not inflationary.
-Money printing is, and over the last 50+ years, we've printed $37 trillion dollars more than we have produced.
+Money printing is inflationary, and over the last 50+ years, we've printed $37 trillion dollars more than we have produced.
 Are you surprised prices have risen?
 As my high school math teacher said, "Gentlemen, your equations must balance."
 Best always.
 PM

 Expand full comment